Bayesian Structure Learning with Generative Flow Networks: Related Work

-\paragraph{Markov chain Monte Carlo} Methods based on MCMC have been particularly popular in Bayesian structure learning to approximate the posterior distribution.
-Structure MCMC \citep[MC\textsuperscript{3};][]{madigan1995structuremcmc} simulates a Markov chain in the space of DAGs, through local moves (e.g. adding or removing an edge).
-Working directly with DAGs leads to slow mixing though; to improve mixing, \citet{friedman2003ordermcmc} proposed a sampler in the space of node orders, that introduced a bias \citep{ellis2008bias}.
-This was further refined by either modifying the underlying space of the Markov chain \citep{kuipers2017partitionmcmc,niinimaki2016partialordermcmc}, or its local moves \citep{mansinghka2006gibbs,eaton2007bayesian,kuipers2021efficient}.
-Recently, \citet{viinikka2020gadget} incorporated many of these advances into an efficient MCMC sampler called \textit{Gadget}. \paragraph{Variational Inference} In the context of structure learning, applying the recent advances in approximate inference based on gradient methods can be difficult due to the discrete nature of the problem \citep{lorch2021dibs}. \citet{cundy2021bcdnets} decomposed the adjacency matrix of a DAG into a triangular matrix and a permutation, and used a continuous relaxation to parametrize a distribution over permutations.
-Other methods \citep{annadani2021vcn,lorch2021dibs} encode the acyclicity constraint into a soft prior $P(G)$, based on continuous characterizations of acyclicity \citep{zheng2018notears}.
-While the effect of this prior can be made arbitrarily strong, this does not guarantee that the graphs sampled from the resulting distribution are acyclic.
-By contrast, our approach guarantees by construction that the support of the posterior approximation is exactly the space of DAGs. \paragraph{Sequential decisions} In this work, we treat the construction of a sample graph from the posterior as a sequential decision problem, starting from the empty graph and adding one edge at a time. \citet{li2018gengraphs} use a similar process for creating a generative model over graphs with a fixed ordering over nodes.
+\paragraph{Sequential decisions} In this work, we treat the construction of a sample graph from the posterior as a sequential decision problem, starting from the empty graph and adding one edge at a time. \citet{li2018gengraphs} use a similar process for creating a generative model over graphs with a fixed ordering over nodes.
 Similarly, although they do not consider a distribution over graphs, \citet{buesing2020approximate} use a variant of Monte Carlo Tree Search to approximate a distribution over a pre-specified ordering of discrete random variables.
 Our method, based on Generative Flow Networks, does not make any assumption on the order in which the edges are added, and multiple edge insertion sequences may lead to the same DAG. \citet{zhu2020causaldiscoveryrl} learn a single high-scoring structure using RL; however, unlike our approach, the creation of this graph does not involve sequential decisions.